 Outside of their polish collection, the brand’s signature Hydra Serum salve is also a great treatment for ridged and splitting nails, which is a good treatment for people who are (or once were) addicted to damaging gel manicures.
 And for those with small children who love nail polish, this water-based Mermaid color kit makes a great birthday gift, as well!

-Cult favorite celebrity nail expert Debra Lippmann‘s all natural nail polishes are vegan, cruelty-free, 7-free and never tested on animals.
+Cult-favorite celebrity nail expert Debra Lippmann‘s all-natural nail polishes are vegan, cruelty-free, 7-free, and never tested on animals.
 (Her brand also declines to sell polish to outlets that require animal testing by law.)

-Overall, Lippmann’s nail polishes come in variety of funky colors that beauty gurus around the world love.
+Overall, Lippmann’s nail polishes come in a variety of funky colors that beauty gurus around the world love.
 The palette tends to be dark and more saturated, though there are some ethereal hues.

 We’re partial to the ‘Fine Romance’ blues and somber gray shades— which, by the way, have been worn by everyone from Laura Dern and Amy Adams to Halsey, Naomi Scott, and Gisele Bündchen.
 Certified not to yield any lumps upon drying, Lippmann’s non-toxic nail polish has been an industry staple for over 20 years.